The Johnson Family

 C.E.Z. work in 1899, with money given

-1899, during the Chinese New Year celebrations when missionary work
+In 1899, during the Chinese New Year celebrations when missionary work could

-could not be actively carried out, Frances and Mary Darley spent six
+not be actively carried out, Frances and Mary Darley spent six weeks

-weeks visiting the various mission stations in Fukien province.
-The
+visiting the various mission stations in Fukien province.
+The journey is

 work in the Kien-ning Prefecture of the Fuh-kien Province, China